Kara Del Toro Sips Water And Rocks Minuscule White Bikini: ‘How All Mondays Should Look’

 On her lower body, the stunner sported a pair of matching white bikini bottoms that were just a risque as the top half of her look, if not more.
 The sexy string number covered only what was necessary and was of a dangerously high-cut design that exposed Kara’s famous curves and toned legs in their entirety as she enjoyed her refreshing drink.
 It also had a thin, string waistband that sat high on her hips, accentuating her trim waist and rock hard abs.

-As an extra layer, the stunner sported a white button up shirt, though it fell far down her shoulders and provided absolutely no coverage to her eye-popping look.
+As an extra layer, the stunner sported a white button-up shirt, though it fell far down her shoulders and provided absolutely no coverage to her eye-popping look.
 She opted to skip adding any other accessories to her look, letting her flawless figure take center stage.
-Her honey blonde hair was worn down in beachy waves that cascaded over her shoulder, and went nearly makeup free in the steamy shot to let her natural beauty shine.
+Her honey-blond hair was worn down in beachy waves that cascaded over her shoulder and went nearly makeup-free in the steamy shot to let her natural beauty shine.

 Fans of the Instagram model began showering her new upload with comments almost immediately.
 At the time of this writing, the snap has racked up almost 20,000 likes within just seven hours of hitting her page, as well as several compliments for her jaw-dropping display.